hexagoncircle/ryan-mulligan-dev/src/blog/handling-events-web-components.md

 In both examples, notice that the parent node is being stored in a variable when `connectedCallback` runs.
 This ensures that the click event is properly removed from the parent since it's not available by the time `disconnectedCallback` is invoked as [FND's comment](https://github.com/hexagoncircle/click-spark/pull/7#discussion_r1693936577) explains.
 {.callout}

-In the "before" approach, the event callback function is stored in a variable so that it's cleared from the parent node whenever the `click-spark` element is removed from the DOM.
+In the "before" approach, the event handler is stored in a variable so that it's cleared from the parent node whenever the `click-spark` element is removed from the DOM.

 ```js
 constructor() {